-The Summer Food Service Program (SFSP) is a federally-funded child nutrition program that provides reimbursement to local organizations that provide free, nutritious meals to low-income children and teens when school meal programs are not available.
+The Summer Food Service Program (SFSP) is a federally-funded child nutrition program that provides reimbursement to local organizations that provide free, nutritious meals to low-income children and teens, 18 years and younger, when school meal programs are not available.
 Washington’s SFSP, also known as the Summer Meals Program, can offer up to two meals per day: breakfast, lunch, dinner and/or snacks.

 Washington’s statewide Summer Meals Partnership has developed a Toolkit that can help community-based organizations identify needs, partners, outreach strategies and resources in communities to start or strengthen summer meal programs for kids.
 Using the information here, your organization can start now to plan how community partners can work together to feed hungry children in the summer.

 Start or Expand a Community Summer Meals Program

 The Office of the Superintendent of Public Instruction (OSPI) administers the WA Summer Meals Program.
 To learn more about Summer Meals in your community or to get information about becoming a sponsor or site, visit OSPI Summer Food Service Program website, or contact OSPI Summer Food Service Program staff Jennifer Mitchell, (360) 725-6056.

 To learn more about promoting a Summer Meals program in your community, contact Sue Waldin, Partnership and Training Coordinator at WithinReach, (206) 830-7646.